 Do you offer refunds?

-At ETG tips are included in our holidays, so if there is an issue with your guide and you feel that you would not have tipped, let us know.
-We will refund you that tip without question.
-Note that we will usually cover this and not try and recoup the expense from your guide.
+At ETG, tips are always included in our holidays, so if there is an issue with your guide and you feel that you would not have tipped, let us know.
+We will then refund you that tip without question.
+Please know that we will normally cover this ourselves and not try to recoup the expense from your guide - so there’s no need to feel bad.

 What happens if my holiday cannot take place?

-The response to the COVID-19 pandemic brought home the importance of consumer protection in the travel industry.
-If we are not physically able to operate your holiday, we will offer a full refund as we are legally obliged to do.
-When a holiday can still go ahead, we refer to our standard terms & conditions.
+The response to the COVID-19 pandemic shined a light on the importance of consumer protection in the travel industry.
+If we are not physically able to operate your holiday, we will offer a full refund, as we’re legally obliged to do.
+When a holiday can still go ahead, we refer to our standard terms and conditions (so make sure you always read these carefully before booking a trip).

-We try to talk in straightforward terms so you understand before you commit precisely what that commitment entails.
-In other words, you need to understand the amount you are risking financially and what insurance you need to offset all, or part of, this risk.
-We aim to try and speak human and adapt to your needs, which is why we will always go above and beyond in rescheduling or rearranging any trip where we possibly can, keeping additional costs to an absolute minimum.
-In short, our job is to make you get that incredible holiday experience one way or another!
+We adapt to your needs, which is why we will always go above and beyond in rescheduling or rearranging any trip where we possibly can, keeping additional costs to an absolute minimum.
+In short, our job is to make sure you get that incredible holiday experience - one way or another!

 OUR HOLIDAYS ARENOW TIP-INCLUSIVE

-ETG has been working on the idea of tipping inclusive holidays since 2018 now.
-It's been a long road, and without some big hurdles to say the least, but we wanted to tell the whole story, so we've produced this long read blog to help take a deeper dive into this complex subject.
-We hope you enjoy!
+Tipping while travelling in Asia is often a point of contention.
+To help get around this, ETG has been working on the idea of tip-inclusive holidays since 2018.
+It's been a long road, and not without some big hurdles, but we think it's well worth it.
+As it’s been quite the journey, we wanted to tell the whole story of how this process came about.
+So we've produced this long read blog to help tackle this complex subject.